 Stormwater is not only an issue on public roadways and parking lots, it can also plague residents on their own properties.
 Traditionally, the response to the flow and buildup of water has been to redirect and channel it toward streams for a quick fix.
 The redirected water, commonly known as stormwater runoff, carries pollutants into our water supply and can cause property damage.
 Residents looking for more creative and sustainable stormwater management options spurred the creation of the Conservancy’s Environmental House Call program in 2004.

-Thanks to an innovation grant from the National Fish and Wildlife Foundation, the Conservancy is re-launching its Environmental House Call program this spring in partnership with Pennsylvania Resources Council, the Eastern Delaware County Stormwater Collaborative, and Darby Creek Valley Association.
+Thanks to an innovation grant from the National Fish and Wildlife Foundation, under the William Penn Foundation’s Delaware Watershed Initiative, the Conservancy is re-launching its Environmental House Call program this spring in partnership with Pennsylvania Resources Council, the Eastern Delaware County Stormwater Collaborative, and Darby Creek Valley Association.
 The new program, known as the Stream Smart Stormwater House Call Program (Stream Smart), aims to help homeowners address stormwater in a sustainable manner.

 Every property has its own unique issues to address.
 Some approaches can be as simple as strategically aiming gutters toward native vegetation or attaching a rain barrel to a downspout to capture water during rain events.
 These proactive measures will reduce the amount of water that is sent into streams and will save water for your garden during dry periods.